Program

 1. A personal statement (200-300 words), including:

-• Describe the opportunities for civil engagement in your community, i.e. school, neighborhood etc.
+• Describe the opportunities for sustainable practices in your community, i.e. school, neighborhood etc.

-• What are the main obstacles preventing students from becoming involved in their community?
-How could these be overcome?
+• What are the main obstacles preventing students from becoming more environmentally friendly in your community?

 • Outline your ideas for creating and implementing a realistic local project applicable to the YA theme.
 [Note: This project could be the improvement/addition to an existing initiative or institution or the creation of something new.]